-- mira-fs0: resides on 16 DDN SFA12Ke storage arrays that each contain 560 3TB SATA hard drives for a total of 8,960 disk drives with a total capacity of 26.8 PB raw storage (approximately 19.2PB usable) and a maximum aggregate transfer speed of 240 GB/s as measured by IOR
+- mira-fs0: A GPFS file system that resides on 16 DDN SFA12Ke storage arrays that each contain 560 3TB SATA hard drives for a total of 8,960 disk drives and a total capacity of 26.8 PB raw storage (approximately 19.2PB usable).
+The aggregate data transfer rate is 240 GB/s.

-- mira-fs1: resides on 6 DDN SFA12Ke storage arrays that each contain 560 3TB SATA hard drives for a total of 3,360 disk drives with a total capacity of 10.1PB raw storage (approximately 7.2PB usable) and a maximum aggregate transfer speed of 90 GB/s as measured by IOR
+- mira-fs1: A GPFS file system that resides on 6 DDN SFA12Ke storage arrays that each contain 560 3TB SATA hard drives for a total of 3,360 disk drives and a total capacity of 10.1PB raw storage (approximately 7.2PB usable).
+The aggregate data transfer rate is 90 GB/s.

-Projects are mapped to the file system that best matches their storage and performance needs.
+Compute projects are mapped to the file system that best matches their storage and performance needs.